arthijayaraman-lab/crease_ga/docs/topics/faq.rst

 #.
         Genetic algorithm (GA) for iteratively searching the "best" set of input parameters that produce the most similar scattering profile with the user-provided target.

+The second part is largely universal for all possible crease_ga calculations, and the first part, which can be broadly defined as a process of “obtaining a scattering profile from a certain genome (a set of parameters)", differs by the chemistry of interest (vesicelles, micelles, fibrils, etc.), the chosen algorithm to evaluate I(q) (SASView-like analytical mo